 Witness Seminars

-At its biennial conferences, and associated history of medicine meetings, ANZSHM has supported the organisation of a Witness Seminar relevant to history of health and medicine in Australia, New Zealand and/or the Pacific region.
+ANZSHM has supported the holding of a Witness Seminar, relevant to history of health and medicine in Australia, New Zealand and/or the Pacific region, at biennial conferences and associated history of medicine meetings.

-ANZSHM’s Witness Seminars are interactive, held before a participating audience of historians, scientists, clinicians and other interested parties.
-Questions such as 'What was it like at the time?' and 'Why did things happen the way they did?' form the backbone of discussions.
+Questions such as: ‘Whose idea was it?’, 'What was it like at the time?', and ‘How was your experience different from others?‘ form the backbone of discussions.
 The proceedings are recorded and, where possible, transcribed.

 | 2019 | Experiences of deinstitutionalisation, Auckland |